The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Managing the bills

-If you find it hard to manage your regular bills but your account won’t let you pay by Direct Debit, you could consider switching to a thinkmoney Personal Account.
+If you find it hard to manage your regular bills but your account won’t let you pay by Direct Debit, you could consider switching to a thinkmoney Managed Current Account.
 It’s a clever alternative to a basic bank account that makes paying bills easy, as all of the money needed for your important financial commitments (that you tell us about) is kept to one side, meaning that they should always be paid.

 When your wages or benefits are paid into your account, the money needed for any upcoming regular bills that you’ve set up with us will be automatically moved into your Salaries account, meaning you won’t be able to spend it.
 The leftover money is then transferred to your Card account, where you’ll be free to spend it safe in the knowledge that all of the important things have already been taken care of.

-There aren’t any extra charges for day-to-day UK use with the thinkmoney Personal Account: there are no fees for going overdrawn or missed payments.
+There aren’t any extra charges for day-to-day UK use with the thinkmoney Managed Current Account: there are no fees for going overdrawn or missed payments.
 There’s just one monthly management fee of £17.50 for a single account and £24.50 for a joint account, and you can find out more about this here.